Surgery to limit pain or future problems

-Selective Dorsal Rhizotomy (SDR) is a relatively new procedure that can significantly reduce muscle stiffness in children with spastic diplegic cerebral palsy to help them walk.
+Selective Dorsal Rhizotomy (SDR) is a procedure that can significantly reduce muscle stiffness in children with spastic diplegic cerebral palsy to help them walk.

 Nerve fibres running from the muscles back to the spinal cord play a major role in maintaining this muscle stiffness.
 The operation involves dividing and cutting some of the sensory nerve roots in the lower spinal cord, through a small incision to the lower back.

 The service is provided in the children's hospitals in both Edinburgh and Glasgow and involves a prolonged and intensive rehabilitation programme after surgery.

 A very small number of children benefit from the surgery and referrals are required from the child's local team.